scriptype/salinger/README.md

 Npm run scripts are great, but after spending some time with them, you notice that things are constantly getting messier.
 Wish we had been provided some freedom and structure for our run scripts, to write them with full enjoyment.
 Here are some pain points:
  - It doesn't feel great when you have 15+ lines of CLI code, each 100+ characters in your `package.json`.
  - Sometimes you feel like using the programmatic API for a task.
-Well, you can't do that without:
+Well, you can't do that in package without:
-   - a) Writing down the nodejs code in the cli fashion, with ugly backslashes and stuff
+   - a) Writing the js code in the cli style, with ugly backslashes
    - b) Creating a separate file for the script and referencing it from the package.json, which breaks the integrity of script definitions.
-Now your code looks like unmaintainable.
+Now your code looks unmaintainable.
- - A json file is not the most comfortable place to write scripts in it.
+ - A json file apparently is not the most comfortable place to write scripts in it.

-Salinger provides you a well structured environment to organize your scripts.
-You have multiple places to inject variables to the scripts, whichever suits your needs.
-Every script lives in its own file.
+Salinger provides a well structured environment to organize the scripts.
+Every script have its own file.
 Scripts can be anything (currently: `sh`, `js`, `py`, `rb`, `pl`, `lua`).
+There are multiple intuitive ways to inject variables to the scripts, whichever you like.

 Salinger has no ecosystem of plugins to adapt to.
 Use the core packages instead.
-You can use/write a Python script inside Salinger, if that's the easiest way to accomplish a task for you.
+You can use/write – for example – a Python script inside Salinger, if that's the easiest way to accomplish a task for you.

-Salinger is basically a folder structure boilerplate with an additional tiny library to wrap the scripts with Promise interface, so a solid orchestration is possible.
+Salinger is basically a folder structure boilerplate with an additional tiny library to wrap the scripts with Promise interface, so a solid orchestration is made possible.

 Run binaries in node_modules directly with their name, just like you do in package.json